Aloe Vera: The Greatest Natural Acne Treatment In The World?

 There’s no thickeners, and the preservatives are entirely natural ones like citric acid or even seaweed extract, an ingredient I’ve never stumbled across anywhere else before.

-Short of trekking to the plant’s homeland and getting lost in the desert, or emptying your entire bank account on the super-elite versions, Seven Minerals Aloe Vera Gel is the best aloe vera for acne bar none.
+Short of trekking to the plant’s homeland and getting lost in a scorching desert, Seven Minerals is the best aloe vera brand bar none.

 Conclusion